predominant/sites/grahamweldon.com/content/post/journalctl-goaccess-and-habitat-notes-and-guidance.md

 Mar 06 09:33:28 web0 hab[1072]: site-grahamweldon.default(O): 178.128.58.99 - - [06/Mar/2019:09:33:28 +0000] "GET / HTTP/1.1" 200 4476
 ```

-Tog et the log output in a more common format, the following directive in your `Caddyfile` should be created:
+To get the log output in a more common format, the following directive in your `Caddyfile` should be created:

 ```text
 log / stdout "{combined}"